bkhartmire/restaurant-review-rails-with-js-app/README.md

 # README
 Users:
   -name, email, password
-  X-has many reviews
+  -add admin type that can delete listings and all reviews -has many reviews
-  X-has many restaurants, through reviews
+  -has many restaurants, through reviews
 Restaurants:
-  X-city, name, cuisine
+  -city, name, cuisine
-  X-has many reviews
+  -has many reviews
-  X-has many users, through reviews
+  -has many users, through reviews
-  X-belongs to a city
+  -belongs to a city
-  X-belongs to a cuisine (must select from checkbox, seed data) -(join table between city & cuisine)
+  -belongs to a cuisine (must select from checkbox, seed data) -(join table between city & cuisine)
   -***Add Price Level??***
 Cuisine: